 We have a deep pipeline of allogeneic chimeric antigen receptor (CAR) T cell product candidates targeting multiple promising antigens in a host of hematological malignancies and solid tumors.
-Pursuant to the Exclusive Collaboration and License Agreement with Servier (Servier Agreement), we have exclusive rights to UCART19, ALLO-501 and ALLO-501A, CAR T cell product candidates targeting CD19, in the United States while Servier retains exclusive rights for all other countries.
-UCART19, ALLO-501 and ALLO-501A use Cellectis technologies under which Servier holds an exclusive worldwide license from Cellectis.
+Pursuant to the Exclusive Collaboration and License Agreement with Servier (Servier Agreement), we have exclusive rights to ALLO-501 and ALLO-501A, CAR T cell product candidates targeting CD19, in the United States, while Servier retains exclusive rights for these product candidates for all other countries.
+ALLO-501 and ALLO-501A use Cellectis S.A.
+(Cellectis) technologies under which Servier holds an exclusive worldwide license from Cellectis.